floherent/wasm-service/docs/DOCKER.md

 a sample API service I built for demo purposes.
 I then thought, "Why not share it with the community?"
 So, here we are!

-If you encounter any bumps while using it, please report them [by creating a new issue][github-issue].
+If you encounter any bumps while using it, please report them [by creating a GitHub issue][github-issue].

 ## Usage